 e.
 Audacity

 Just like in math, a double negative in an English sentence equals a positive.
-When Ty Cobb said, “I have observed that baseball is not unlike a war, and when you come right down to it, we batters are the heavy artillery,” he is really saying that baseball is like war.
+When Ty Cobb said, “I have observed that baseball is not unlike a war, and when you come right down to it, we batters are the heavy artillery,” he was really saying that baseball is like war.

 For example, the Latin root port (from portare) means “to carry.”
 When we affix “re-” (back, again) in front of “port,” we get “report,” which literally means “to carry back.”
-The suffix “-er” (one who, that which) changes *port *to porter (one who carries) and *reporter *(one who reports–or carries back–the news). *Portal *has the same root, and a portal is a doorway that carries you from one place to the next.
+The suffix “-er” (one who, that which) changes port to porter (one who carries) and reporter (one who reports - or carries back - the news).
+Portal has the same root, and a portal is a doorway that carries you from one place to the next.

 | Prefix | Meaning | Examples |